 Measure the liquid medicine with a special dose-measuring spoon or cup, not a regular table spoon.
 If you do not have a dose-measuring device, ask your pharmacist for one.

-- Keep the tablet in its blister pack until you are ready to take the medicine.
-Open the package and peel back the foil from the tablet blister.
-If the tablet breaks, throw it away and take out a new one.
+- Keep the tablet in its bottle or blister pack until you are ready to take the medicine.
+Make sure your hands are dry before handling a tablet.
+If the tablet breaks or melts in your hand, throw it away and use a new tablet.

-- Using dry hands, remove the tablet and place it in your mouth.
-It will begin to dissolve right away.
+- Place the tablet on your tongue.
+It will begin to melt right away.
 Do not swallow the tablet whole.
-Allow it to dissolve in your mouth without chewing.
+Allow it to melt in your mouth without chewing.

-- Swallow several times as the tablet dissolves.
-You do not need to drink liquid to help the tablet dissolve.
+- Swallow several times as the tablet melt.
+You do not need to drink liquid to help the tablet melt.

 Store at room temperature away from moisture and heat.
 Keep the bottle tightly closed when not in use.